LivHed/help-me-choose-whatever/README.md

 # Help me choose generator

+## Follow these steps
-## Type in what you want help choosing between, Add the options and click Go.
-See your answer.
-You have been helped to choose!
+1. Type in what you want help choosing between.
+2. Click Add to add the options.
+3. Repeat that for how many options you want.
+3. Click Go to see the result.
+4. You have been helped to choose!

 ### Made with HTML, CSS, Javascript.
 5-day course at Tjejer kodar.